dorisavedikian/Reconciliation_Project/README.md

 ![Screen Shot 2023-02-03 at 7 52 28 PM](https://user-images.githubusercontent.com/109038399/216746575-cb9aeb70-1662-459f-a7cc-9d1139050a8a.png)

-I double checked the unmatched terms in openRefine after doing the reconciliation to the [nalt_altlabels_withsuffix.tsv]()....
+I also double checked the unmatched terms in openRefine after doing the reconciliation to the [nalt_altlabels_withsuffix.tsv]()....

 ![Screen Shot 2023-02-03 at 9 27 18 PM](https://user-images.githubusercontent.com/109038399/216750459-10875ad8-7819-46e9-b256-c5ee493f2ba8.png)

-This did not add any more matching terms to the reconciliation....
+This did not add any more matching terms to the reconciliation....Most of the labels that were "unamtched" but score 100% were already reconciled to nalt pref labels...